cdapio/cdap/docs/courses/source/courses/reactor-getting-started.rst

 - Basic programming skills in Java
 - Familiarity with an IDE
-- Familiarity with using command line tools
+- Familiarity with using command-line tools

 ----